Childhood obesity in Australia: Diet and parental influence

 Parents, guardians and teachers all play a key role in the mentality that children have towards certain types of foods as they develop.
-The first five years of a child’s life, when developing a familiarisation with solids, can ultimately have a negative influence on the foods that they give preference to in the future.
-“Treat” food consumption, which is a well- intentioned technique used by parents to reward their children, contributes to between 23- 24% of an individuals total daily energy intake (aged between 2–16 years old).
+The first five years of a child's life, when developing a familiarisation with solids, can ultimately have a negative influence on the foods that they give preference to in the future.
+"Treat" food consumption, which is a well- intentioned technique used by parents to reward their children, contributes to between 23- 24% of an individual's total daily energy intake (aged between 2–16 years old).

-With no more than 20% being recommended daily, it is visibly clear that adults may not be allowing their children to develop an intrinsic motivation for healthy foods, ‘rewarding’ them with energy dense snacks such as potato chips, muffins, lollies, and popcorn from the theatre.
+With no more than 20% being recommended daily, it is visibly clear that adults may not be allowing their children to develop an intrinsic motivation for healthy foods, 'rewarding' them with energy dense snacks such as potato chips, muffins, lollies, and popcorn from the theatre.
 A large popcorn at Hoyts', Australia's largest cinema chain, contains more than 700 calories, and is the most popular item on their menu.
-According to the Australian Dietary Guidelines 2013 a child aged between 4–8 years old should consume 1 ½ serves of fruit and 4 ½ serves of vegetable daily with individuals aged 9 and above recommended to consume “2 and 5”.
+According to the Australian Dietary Guidelines 2013 a child aged between 4–8 years old should consume 1 ½ serves of fruit and 4 ½ serves of vegetable daily with individuals aged 9 and above recommended to consume "2 and 5".

-Parents can help to positively influence their child’s diet by being an active role model and eating a wide variety of fruits and vegetables themselves.
+Parents can help to positively influence their child's diet by being an active role model and eating a wide variety of fruits and vegetables themselves.
 Encouraging children to eat a variety of different nutritional snacks and making fruits and vegetables visually appealing through changing their shapes can also help to entice and excite children about fruit and vegetable consumption.